openebs/website/docs/main/user-guides/data-migration/migration-using-velero/migration-for-distributed-db/distributeddb-restore.md

 kubectl get sts cassandra -n cassandra -o yaml > cassandra_sts_backup.yaml
 ```

 - You can modify the Cassandra StatefulSet YAML to change the storage class to `mayastor-single-replica`.
-Here's the updated YAML:
+Here is the updated YAML:

 ```
 apiVersion: apps/v1
 kind: StatefulSet